 Turkey mince has many health benefits, especially when compared to beef mince.
-This is why I know you will love these recipes.
+This is why I know you will love these unofficial Slimming World recipes with turkey mince.

 Firstly, the impressive thing about turkey mince is its nutrition density.
 I know that sounds like a very nerdy term, but bear with me.